History of George Stephanopoulos in Timeline

 1982: Graduation from Columbia University

-1984: Master of Arts from Oxford
+1984: Earning Master of Arts in Theology

-In 1984, Stephanopoulos earned a Master of Arts in Theology from Balliol College at the University of Oxford in England, as a Rhodes Scholar.
+In 1984, George Stephanopoulos earned a Master of Arts in Theology from Balliol College at the University of Oxford in England, as a Rhodes Scholar.

 1988: Work on Dukakis Presidential Campaign

-September 1991: First Meeting with Clinton
+September 1991: First Meeting with Bill Clinton

 1992: Leading Member of Clinton's Presidential Campaign

-1993: Appearance in "The War Room"
+1993: Portrayal in The War Room

-October 1994: Appearance in Friends Episode
+October 1994: Appearance on Friends

-1994: Report on Commercial Real Estate Deal
+1994: Commercial Real Estate Deal

-1994: Effort to Discredit Paula Jones
+1994: Efforts to Discredit Paula Jones

-1995: Arrest for traffic incident
+1995: Arrest for Traffic Incident

 December 1996: Departure from White House